sporto/elm-tutorial/en/02-elm-arch/01-introduction.md

 When building front end applications in Elm, we use the pattern known as the Elm architecture.
 This pattern provides a way of creating self contained components that can be reused, combined, and composed in endless variety.

-Elm provides the `Html.App` module for this.
+Elm provides the `Html` module for this.
 This is easier to understand by building a small app.

 Install elm-html: